Package insert / product label

 Methocarbamol is metabolized via dealkylation and hydroxylation.
 Conjugation of Methocarbamol also is likely.
 Essentially all Methocarbamol metabolites are eliminated in the urine.
 Small amounts of unchanged Methocarbamol also are excreted in the urine.

-Methocarbamol is indicated as an adjunct to rest, physical therapy, and other measures for the relief of discomfort associated with acute, painful musculoskeletal conditions.
+Methocarbamol tablets USP are indicated as an adjunct to rest, physical therapy, and other measures for the relief of discomfort associated with acute, painful musculoskeletal conditions.
 The mode of action of Methocarbamol has not been clearly identified, but may be related to its sedative properties.
 Methocarbamol does not directly relax tense skeletal muscles in man.

-Methocarbamol is contraindicated in patients hypersensitive to Methocarbamol or to any of the tablet components.
+Methocarbamol tablets USP are contraindicated in patients hypersensitive to Methocarbamol or to any of the tablet components.

 Use In Activities Requiring Mental Alertness